 Depending on the level of Marketing maturity that your business is at, the scale of transformation that is required to see successful change, and available resources at your disposal, you may decide that your business can manage the process entirely in-house.

 If on the other hand, you find that you will require the services of a trusted external partner, you should know there are some very smart SI’s/Agencies to choose from who recognise the importance of enabling data-centric services to support their clients.
 When working with the right partner, you can secure the necessary skills and experience to help fill any voids identified during your evaluation.

-As a Data Evangelist for Oracle Marketing Cloud, I help educate audiences on the role of data management and activation.
+I help educate audiences on the role of data management and activation.
 This includes thought leadership through training initiatives, events and webinars.
 If you like my tips and would like to explore any specific aspect in greater detail, feel free to get in touch.